§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-3-2-2] Set Permission VP to Validated validator perms

-If validator_perm is not a valid permission (expired, revoked, slashed…) then applicant should start a new validation process.
+If validator_perm is not a active permission (expired, revoked, slashed…) then applicant MUST start a new validation process.

 § [MOD-PERM-MSG-3-2-3] Set Permission VP to Validated fee checks